 - Example 3: Redirecting all deleted articles to one specific page

-- Example 4: Generalizing or specifying which articles (or community posts) redirect to a particular page
+- Example 4: Generalizing or specifying which articles, or community posts, redirect to a particular page

 Example 1: Redirecting a set of deleted articles to new article equivalents

-In this example in which, a help center has a set of old, deleted pages, each corresponding to a new page to which we are redirecting.
+In this example, the help center has a set of old, deleted pages, each corresponding to a new page to which we are redirecting.
+Within the first few lines of the JavaScript file, you will see a line reading:

 $(document).ready(function() {